-Reverse mortgages (also referred to as "home equity conversion loans") enable older homeowners to use their equity without the necessity of selling their home.
+Reverse mortgages (sometimes referred to as "home equity conversion loans") enable older homeowners to tap into equity without selling their home.
 Deciding how you would prefer to be paid: by a monthly amount, a line of credit, or a one-time payment, you can get a loan amount determined by your equity.
-Paying back your loan is not necessary until when the borrower sells the home, moves (such as to a retirement community) or dies.
-After you sell your property or is no longer used as your primary residence, you (or your estate) are required to repay the lender for the funds you got from the reverse mortgage as well as interest among other finance charges.
+Paying back your loan is not necessary until when the borrower sells the home, moves (such as to a care facility) or passes away.
+After you sell your home or you no longer use it as your primary residence, you (or your estate) must pay back the lender for the money you got from your reverse mortgage as well as interest and other finance charges.

 Do you have a question regarding a mortgage program?